-Good film interviewers are storytellers, asking the right questions in just the right way, weaving together a seemingly spontaneous narrative.
+Good film interviewers are storytellers.
+They ask the right questions in just the right way, weaving together a seemingly spontaneous narrative.
 The best interviewers also make their audience think – they’re debaters, researchers, orators, and thoughtful listeners.
-Interviewing someone can feel as alien as, well, being interviewed.
-Capturing the process on film is even more daunting.

 Before the Interview